All-Butter Tea Cake Cookies

 How to Make Classic Southern Tea Cake Cookies

-First and foremost, you need a large bowl, a hand mixer (or a stand mixer.)
+First and foremost, you need a large bowl, a hand mixer (or a stand mixer fitted with the paddle attachment.)

-Use your hand mixer or a stand mixer to stir the ingredients until smooth and incorporated.
+Use your hand mixer or a stand mixer to cream the ingredients together until smooth and incorporated.
 This may take a few minutes because you’ve got a lot in the bowl, and it’ll be a slow slog at first.

-Why do we do this?
-Because we want these ingredients to be evenly distributed, and we run the risk of them clumping if we don’t pre-mix them before adding ’em to the wet ingredients.
+We do this because we want these ingredients to be evenly distributed, and we run the risk of them clumping if we don’t pre-mix them before adding ’em to the wet ingredients.

-Gently pour those dry ingredients (the flour, etc.) into the wet ingredients, a bit at a time, and stir until just combined.
+Gently scoop the flour mixture into the wet ingredients, a bit at a time, and mix until just combined.

 Next, we’re going to chill the dough for 1-2 hours, but you can refrigerate it overnight, too.